dbs-leipzig/gradoop/README.md

 for scalable graph analytics.
-It offers a graph data model which extends the widespread [property graph model](https://github.com/tinkerpop/blueprints/wiki/Property-Graph-Model) by the concept of logical subgraphs and further provides operators that can be applied on single graphs and collections of graphs.
+It offers a graph data model which extends the widespread [property graph model](https://github.com/tinkerpop/blueprints/wiki/Property-Graph-Model) by the concept of logical subgraphs and further provides operators that can be applied on single graphIds and collections of graphIds.
 The combination of these operators allows the flexible, declarative definition of graph analytical workflows.

 ```java